whoward/docs/markdown/tutorials/ruby.md

 ```

-Once you run the test, head over to the Sauce Labs [Homepage](https://saucelabs.com/account) and you will notice a new session, executed on a pristine new Virtual Machine, with the name 'Selenium on Sauce on IE11W8.1' and your chosen environment.
+Once you run the test, head over to the Sauce Labs [account page](https://saucelabs.com/account) and you will notice a new session, executed on a pristine new Virtual Machine, with the name 'Selenium on Sauce on IE11W8.1' and your chosen environment.

 Voila!!
 You are up and running on Sauce Labs.